keybase/client/osx/Scripts/README.md

 ### Releasing Installer

-Upload the build KeybaseInstaller-x.y.z-darwin.tgz to the latest release downlods at https://github.com/keybase/client/releases.
+Upload the build KeybaseInstaller-x.y.z-darwin.tgz to the latest release downloads at https://github.com/keybase/client/releases.

 Update the scripts that reference the older version such to include this version:
 - `packaging/desktop/package_darwin.sh`